SEO 101: How the Google Search Algorithm Works

 3. Ranking Pages

-When searching, you don’t care how many pages include information on your subject matter.
+You don’t care how many pages include information on your subject matter when searching.
 All you care about is finding the right information.
 And that is what Google strives to deliver.

-For a typical query, it’s not out of the question for there to be tens of millions of websites with relevant information.
+For a typical query, it’s not out of the question for tens of millions of websites with relevant information.

 So, to ensure that Google provides the best results, its algorithms get to work.